stedwardscollegemt/ib-cs-java-codeventure-2025/chapters/src/chapter02/README.md

 ## 2.3, 2.5 Constants

 A *constant* is a variable whose value cannot change once it has been assigned.
-We normally declare constants to store pieces of data that is not configurable like the number of days in a week, or the value of pi.
+We normally declare constants to store pieces of data that are not configurable like the number of days in a week, or the value of pi.
 Using constants for these special data items makes your code more readable.
 Declaring a constant is very similar to declaring a variable but we must use a keyword `final` at the beginning of the statement:

 ```
 final double PI = 3.141592653589793238;